Budva Riviera

 Budva Riviera, Montenegro

-The most demanding tourists will find high-class hotels, nightclubs and casinos in the whole Budva Riviera region.
+The most demanding tourists will find high-class hotels, nightclubs and casinos in the Budva Riviera region.
 At the seaport, there are yachts docked, whose class and style are breathtaking.
-There are also private beaches, exclusive clubs, drink bars and luxurious restaurants.
+Private beaches, exclusive clubs, drink bars, and luxurious restaurants exist.
 Famous pop/rock stars often play at the local beach.
-There were concerts played by the Rolling Stones, Leny Kravitz or Goran Bregovic.
+There were concerts given by the Rolling Stones, Leny Kravitz and Goran Bregovic.

 Budva is attractive all year round, although (no surprise) the highest number of tourists is in the summer months.

 Budva is considered one of the oldest cities in Montenegro, and traces of settlement in these areas date back 2500 years.
-Legend has it that King Kadmos founded the city, the mythical ruler of Thebes.
-Exiled in his old age from Thebes, he wandered to Elysium (present-day Budva), where he a city called Bouthoe was founded.
+Legend has it that King Kadmos, the mythical ruler of Thebes, founded the city.
+Exiled in his old age from Thebes, he wandered to Elysium (present-day Budva), where he founded a city called Bouthoe.

 The Romans took power over the city in the 3rd century BC and changed its name to Butua.
-In the 15th century, the Venetians were ruling the city.
-During the following centuries, there were also Austrians, Russians and Montenegrins.
+In the 15th century, the Venetians ruled the city.
+During the following centuries, there were also Austrians, Russians, and Montenegrins.

-After the end of World War II, the dynamic city development started.
-Budva was already considered an attractive holiday destination at that time.
+After the end of World War II, Budva’s dynamic development started.
+At that time, Budva was already considered an attractive holiday destination.
 Unfortunately, in 1979, the coastal region of Montenegro was hit by a tragic earthquake.
-At that time, the city and a large extent of the historic old town were destroyed.
+The city and many of the historic old towns were destroyed.
 Its reconstruction was completed in 1984, and all funding came from the government of Yugoslavia.

 The main attractions of the city, or what to see